About Art House America

 About the Leadership

-Jenny White serves as Director for Art House America and Executive Director of Art House Dallas at Munger Place.
+Jenny Green serves as Director for Art House America and Executive Director of Art House Dallas at Munger Place.
 Prior to this appointment Jenny served as Executive Director of the Wedgwood Circle Institute and Director of Membership and Events for Wedgwood Circle LLC.
 In 2007, Jenny worked as Senior Trip Coordinator in the Office of Presidential Advance, and as Deputy Director of the First Lady's Office of Advance in 2006.
 Jenny is a native Texan and graduate of Texas A&M University with a Bachelor's Degree in Communications and English.
 In addition to her studies in Mexico and Florence, she recently completed her second year as a C.S.
 Lewis Institute Fellow.
 She enjoys cooking, cycling, writing about life, reading witty memoirs and theology, finding new music, and all things Italian.

 Brad Reeves, an Art House America board member, directs the Art House Dallas Creative Council.
 Brad previously served as the Executive Vice President of People for Drive Financial Services, Dallas, TX.
 He was also responsible for managing the Drive brand including market research, advertising, public relations, and corporate communications.
 Having successfully grown the business to over 800 associates and a portfolio in excess of $2 billion, he and his partners completed the sale of DFS to Bunco Santander in December of 2006.
 Brad now manages BCR Capital LLC, a family investments firm.
 Brad lives in Dallas with his wife Holly, and two children, Payton and Cole.